 Recognising that ecological processes take place across landscapes rather than in isolated landscape units, CapeNature is implementing a landscape-scale conservation approach, moving from protected area-centric conservation to bridging divisions between geographies, jurisdictions, sectors, and cultures to safeguard ecological, cultural, and economic benefits for all.
 This approach strives for a stronger focus on strategic partnerships with key stakeholders such as local municipalities, provincial and national departments, NGOs, other conservation agencies, landowners, and communities.
 This paradigm also encompasses greater efficiency and effectiveness with limited resources.
-The landscape-scale approach was informed by the identification of priority biodiversity areas across the province in the 2023 WC BSP (CapeNature, 2023).
+The landscape-scale approach was informed by the identification of Biodiversity Priority Areas across the province in the 2023 WC BSP (CapeNature, 2023).

 To structure the approach and ensure strategic implementation of protected area expansion by multiple key organisations, it was necessary to establish a collaborative partner structure in each landscape.
 This integrated approach helped to understand the conservation aims of the relevant role-players and allows for the efficient use of available resources.
-CapeNature facilitated the establishment of a multi-organisational structure (working group or task team) within each landscape and affected an integrated implementation of priority stewardship and protected area expansion targets through a Landscape PAES Implementation Plans.
+CapeNature facilitated the establishment of a multi-organisational structure (working group or task team) within each of its management units (referred to as 'Landscapes') and affected an integrated implementation of priority stewardship and protected area expansion targets through Landscape PAES Implementation Plans.

-5.2.1 Landscape PAES Implementation Plans
+5.2.1 Landscape Protected Area Expansion Strategy Implementation Plans

 Landscape PAES Implementation Plans form the foundation for the implementation of the WC PAES.
 They provide clear guidance on how to integrate and co-ordinate stewardship and protected area expansion efforts in a landscape.
-They provide an overview of partners operational in a landscape, describe the detailed priority actions necessary (where, when and by whom), and resources required to meet the objectives of the WC PAES.
+These plans provide an overview of partners operational in a landscape, describe the detailed priority actions necessary (where, when and by whom), and resources required to meet the objectives of the WC PAES.
 Implementation Plans are updated annually and submitted for approval by the CapeNature Executive.